 “Talk to a recruiter and write down the language that they’re using…and make sure that when you’re creating your resume, you’re putting your strengths and experience at the top where it aligns with their criteria,” advised one J.P.
 Morgan recruiter in a recent video post.
 You also want to keep your formatting simple so that ATS software can effectively scrape your CV.
 Some recruiters suggest removing any “objective” section from the top of your resume as that should be communicated through your cover letter anyway.

 Include lingo that shows you know the industry

 Candidates should search for job postings of similar roles across the industry and make notes of what keywords other similar roles are using.

-Include action verbs that illustrate your skills and achievments
+Include action verbs that illustrate your skills and achievements

-Cranston recommends starting every sentence or bulleted phrase with one.
-Her preference is for present-tense verbs.
-“Some words that work well are ‘collaborate’ and ‘initiate,’ things that show that you are a thought-leader, but that you can work well with people,” Cranston says.
-She advises communicating your qualifications and past successes using numbers whenever possible.
-“Everything that can be enumerated or dollarized – that is, expressed in terms of numerals, percentages and dollars – should be,” Cranston says.
+When communicating past successes, use measurable numbers whenever possible.
+"Everything that can be enumerated or dollarized – that is, expressed in terms of numerals, percentages and dollars – should be," Cranston says.